JorgeAgulloM/Utils-kt/README.md

 ### Utilities:

+## V0.1.2

+- Delete Accents

+    ```Text
+    Extension function to remove accents, useful e.g. for string comparisons.
+    ```
+    ```kotlin
+    val spanishWord = "Configuración"
+    print(spanishWord.deleteAccents()) //= Configuracion
+    ```

 ## V0.1.1

 - Time Utils

     ```Text
-    Extension functions to pass from Calendar to String, biceversa and to obtain isolated values from them.
+    Extension functions to pass from Calendar to String, vice-versa and to obtain isolated values from them.
     ```

-  - Calendar to String ISO8601 formated
+  - Calendar to String ISO8601 formatted

     ```Text
     Transforms the date of a calendar to ISO8601 format without milliseconds and timezone